rsrini7/Notification-SSE-GLM-Flux/docs/07_dlt_management.md

-# Chapter 6: Handling Failure: DLT Management
+# 07. Handling Failure: DLT Management

 In a perfect world, every message we send would be processed successfully.
 But in the real world, things can go wrong.
 A downstream service might be temporarily unavailable, a message might be malformed, or a bug could cause an unexpected error.
 What do we do then?
 We use a Dead Letter Topic (DLT).